-Disease

-Status of Pupil

-Chickenpox (Varicella) Exclude from school for one week after appearance of first crop of vesicles or until all lesions are scabbed and no new lesions are erupting.

-Covid Exclude from school through day 5 after the start of Covid symptoms or a positive test with day 0 being the first day of symptoms or a positive test.
-Can return to school on day 6 if symptoms are improved and the student has been fever free for 24 hours without the use of fever reducing medication such as tylenol or Motrin.
-It is recommended that a mask be worn upon the student's return from day 6 through day 10.

-Fever Must be free of fever (less than 100 degrees) for 24 hours without use of acetaminophen (Tylenol) or ibuprofen (Motrin) before returning to school.
+Disease Status of Pupil Chickenpox (Varicella) Exclude from school for one week after appearance of first crop of vesicles or until all lesions are scabbed and no new lesions are erupting.
+Covid Exclude from school for 24 hours after the start of Covid symptoms or a positive test Can return to school after 24 hrs if symptoms are improved and the student has been fever free for 24 hours without the use of fever reducing medication such as tylenol or Motrin.
+It is recommended that students mask for the next 5 days Fever Must be free of fever (less than 100 degrees) for 24 hours without use of acetaminophen (Tylenol) or ibuprofen (Motrin) before returning to school.
 Impetigo Excluded from school for 24 hours after institution of specific therapy.

-Infectious Excluded from school only on a physician's note.
+Infectious Mononucleosis Excluded from school only on a physician's note.

-Mononucleosis

 Influenza Exclude from school - must be fever free for 24 hours without use of acetaminophen (Tylenol) or ibuprofen (Motrin) before returning to school.
 Measles Excluded from school for five days after a time rash appeared.

-Monkey Pox Rash must be fully healed and a fresh layer

-of skin formed.
-The illness typically

-lasts 2-4 weeks
+Monkey Pox Rash must be fully healed and a fresh layer of skin formed.
+The illness typically lasts 2-4 weeks

 Mumps Excluded from school as long as glands remain swollen.
 Pediculosis (Lice) Exclusion from school for 24 hours after treatment is carried out.
 In addition, all nits or egg cases must be removed within 7 days.
 Pink eye Excluded from school, must be on antibiotics for 24 hours before returning to school.
 Ringworm Cover the area of infection with dressing after institution of specific therapy.

-Rubella

-(German Measles)

-Excluded from school for five days from onset of rash.

-Scabies Exclude from school for 24 hours after treatment is carried out and until

-MD note received that the child is no longer contagious.

-Streptococcal And/or Scarlet Fever

-Infections

-Child must be on antibiotics for a minimum of 24 hours and free of fever before returning to school.
+Rubella (German Measles) Excluded from school for five days from onset of rash.
+Scabies Exclude from school for 24 hours after treatment is carried out and until MD note received that the child is no longer contagious.
+Streptococcal And/or Scarlet Fever Infections Child must be on antibiotics for a minimum of 24 hours and free of fever before returning to school.
 Whooping Cough (Pertussis) Exclude from school until physician note states that child is no longer contagious.

-Diarrhea/vomiting Must be free of diarrhea and vomiting for 24 hours before returning to school.
-Must be free of diarrhea and vomiting for 24 hours before returning to school unless the diarrhea or vomiting is part of a student's chronic illness such as GERD, IBS, Crohn's, ulcerative colitis etc. In these cases, the nurse and the parent/guardian will work together to determine when the student should return to school.
+Diarrhea/vomiting Must be free of diarrhea and vomiting for 24 hours before returning to school unless the diarrhea or vomiting is part of a student's chronic illness such as GERD, IBS, Crohn's, ulcerative colitis etc. In these cases, the nurse and the parent/guardian will work together to determine when the student should return to school.